 Wayne Rabinowitz – Trial Counsel

-Wayne has extensive experience in managing defense litigation, including everything from pre-lawsuit investigations, joinders of issue, discovery, depositions, motion practice, trials, and appeals.
-He picked his first verdict only 3 weeks after being admitted, and since that time he has taken numerous verdicts and has zealously represented clients both in and out of the courtroom since.
+Wayne has extensive experience managing defense litigation, everything from pre-lawsuit investigations, joinders of issues, discovery, depositions, motion practice, trials, and appeals.
+He selected his first jury only three weeks after being admitted, and since that time, he has taken numerous verdicts and has zealously represented clients in and out of the courtroom.
 Wayne has achieved favorable results prior to trial, during trial, by verdict, and post-verdict.
-His experience encompasses medical malpractice, premises liability, construction site accidents, municipal liability, motor vehicle accidents, employment claims, and other areas involving allegations of negligence or intentional conduct.
+His experience encompasses medical and psychiatric malpractice, premises liability, construction-site accidents, municipal liability, motor vehicle accidents, employment claims, and other areas involving allegations of negligence or intentional conduct.

 Throughout Wayne’s career, much of his practice has been focused on medical malpractice litigation, representing hospitals, physicians, nurses, and other healthcare professionals and facilities, providing him with an acute understanding of the anatomy and physiology of injuries alleged in personal injury litigation.
-This experience has contributed to Wayne’s success in defending actions with claimed injuries including death, asphyxiation, brain injury, myocardial infarction, amputation, spine and spinal cord injuries, obstetrical and gynecological injuries, urinary tract injuries, injuries to organs, bone fractures, shoulder, hip and knee injuries, and systemic illnesses.
+This experience has contributed to Wayne’s success in defending actions with claimed injuries, including death, asphyxiation, brain injury, myocardial infarction, amputation, spine and spinal cord injuries, obstetrical and gynecological injuries, urinary tract injuries, injuries to organs, bone fractures, shoulder, hip and knee injuries, psychiatric injuries including suicide, and systemic illnesses.